Google Password Manager Review: Quick Expert Summary

 Google Password Manager is a free and easy-to-use password manager that’s built into Chromebooks and Android devices (you can also access it if you download the Chrome browser on Windows, iOS, Mac, and Linux).

 It’s an okay option for Chrome users wanting a basic password manager, but it’s not the best.
-It only provides very basic options and lacks features like dark web monitoring and password sharing — something premium password managers provide.
+It only provides very basic options and lacks advanced features found in the top third-party password managers.

 That said, Google Password Manager makes it easy to generate and store passwords, and it also simplifies the form-filling process.
 Furthermore, it’s conveniently integrated with all of your Google-friendly apps, providing a consistent and user-friendly experience across the board.